A Blown-Out Sneaker, An Injured Superstar And A Night To Forget For Nike

 And then a mere 33 seconds into the game, on a routine play, Williamson dribbled near the foul line when his left leg buckled, his left blue-and-white Nike sneaker ripped apart at the seams and he tumbled to the floor, grabbing his right knee in pain.

 Williamson limped off the court.
-Hearts sunk everywhere.
+Hearts sank everywhere.
 Obama visibly mouthed "his shoe broke."
 And in mere seconds, Nike was facing a marketing nightmare.
 The offending shoes were stashed away by a trainer.
 But the images of the young star being felled by his footwear couldn't be erased.

 “His shoe broke.”— SB Nation (@SBNation) February 21, 2019